 As the official digital dissertations archive for the Library of Congress and as the database of record for graduate research, PQDTGlobal includes millions of searchable citations to dissertations and theses from 1861 to the present day together with over a million full-text dissertations that are available for download in PDF format.
 The database offers full text for most of the dissertations added since 1997 and strong retrospective full-text coverage for older graduate works.
 It also includes PQDT UK & Ireland content.

-Including all content from Academic Search Premier, this expanded multidisciplinary database indexes over 10,000+ scholarly journals, with full text for 8,000 titles.
+Including all content from Academic Search Premier, this expanded multidisciplinary database indexes over 10,000+ scholarly journals, with full text for almost 9,000 titles.
 Covers social sciences, humanities, education, computer science and engineering, general science, medicine, ethnic studies, and more.
 1965- present for selected titles.

 The Education Resource Information Center (ERIC) is the world's most widely used index to education literature.
 It is supported by the U.S. Department of Education and contains over 1.5 million records of journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books.

 Search or browse transcripts of therapy and counseling sessions and first-person narratives that shed light on the experience of mental illness and its treatment, as well as reference works that contextualize the primary material.

 Locating information about tests and instruments can be tricky.
 Here are some resources to get more information about specific tests or to locate different kinds of instruments.

 Provides access to published, unpublished, and commercially used psychological tests, measurements, and instruments.
 It offers links to supporting documentation, articles discussing instruments from conception to use, and, in many cases, full or partial access to the tests.
 PsycTESTS is provided by the American Psychological Association.